 A study of 214 prospective National Football League players found that 73 percent of those who were deficient in vitamin D had a severe lower leg injury when they played in college, compared to only 40 percent of those who were not deficient in vitamin D (Arthroscopy, Dec.
 21, 2017).
 Eighty-six percent of those who missed college games because of lower leg injuries were vitamin D deficient.

 Good bacteria that live in your gut can help to keep you healthy, while the bad colon bacteria increase your risk for heart attacks, strokes, diabetes, certain cancers and autoimmune diseases.
-Researchers have focused mainly on how diet affects the growth of good and bad gut bacteria, but now two new studies show that exercise encourages the growth of good bacteria in your colon and reduces the number of bad ones.
+Exercise encourages the growth of good bacteria in your colon and reduces the number of bad ones.

 Countless studies have shown that exercise helps to prevent heart attacks, but some researchers have found scarring in heart muscle and increased plaques in the heart arteries of men who have run many marathons and triathlons, resulting in news headlines warning of "too much exercise."